A. General Terms - applicable to all Accounts

 The Issuer has no right of offset as regards the property held under the Plan in connection with any debt or obligation owing to the Issuer as defined in paragraph 146(2)(c.3).

-Retirement income, property or investments held under the Plan may not be hypothecated, pledged, assigned, alienated or in any way given as security.
+Retirement income, property or investments held under the Plan, in whole or in part, may not be hypothecated, pledged, assigned, alienated or in any way given as security.

 The Issuer may make amendments to the RSP Account Terms with approval from the Minister of Revenue and any provincial tax authorities, if applicable, provided that any amendments shall not have the effect of disqualifying the Plan as a Retirement Savings Plan within the meaning of the Tax Acts.